stevedonovan/cargo-docgen/readme.md

 //!
 ```

-Furthermore, these code snippets are cached (look in 'doc.md.cache' afterwards)
+Furthermore, these code snippets are cached (look in 'doc.cache' afterwards)
 and subsequent runs will _only_ re-run those doc tests which have in fact
 changed.